Towards Privacy-Aware Bayesian Networks: A Credal Approach: Experiments

 \subsection{Experimental Setting}

-We consider all the DAGs derived from the combinations of: number of nodes $M\in\{10, 20, 50, 100\}$; edge density $E\in\{1, 2, 4\}$.
-The latter indicates the average number of ingoing edges per node.
+We consider all DAGs derived from the combinations of: number of nodes $M\in\{10, 20, 30, 50\}$, edge density $E_d\in\{2, 3, 4\}$.
+The latter denotes the average number of ingoing edges per node; thus, the total number of edges in each network is $E=M\cdot E_d$.
 The consideration of large networks stems from practical frameworks, such as omics data modeling \cite{Suter_2022}.
-The following presents the experimental pipeline for a given DAG $\mathcal{G}$ with $M$ nodes and $M\cdot E$ edges.
+The following presents the experimental pipeline for a given DAG $\mathcal{G}$ with $M$ nodes and $E$ edges.